 Thirdly, many alumni of Wageningen University continue their careers at international negotiation institutions, like the EU or the UN.
 Or they become involved – for example as mediators – in sustainability conflicts among stakeholders at local levels in Europe, Africa or Latin-America.
 Yet they are neither educated in knowledge and theories of negotiations and diplomacy nor trained in related skills.
 This master track fills this gap (pragmatic rationale).

-The selection procedure for the SDD Master Track takes place at the beginning of each Academic Year in September or October.
-In September, an introduction presentation is given for those interested in following the track.
+The selective procedure for the SDD Master Track is organized in the second half of September just after the start of each academic year, starting with an information meeting close to September 15.
 During this presentation, prospective SDD students are provided with further information on the application process and the track itself.
 Current SDD students are present in this presentation to answer questions raised by interested students.
 After the introductory event, interested students will have enough time to prepare their application documents.
 New SDD students are selected on the basis of their motivation letters and an interview with the coordinator of the track.
 Since this application procedure might change from time to time, more detailed information will be given during the introductory presentation.

-The respective study advisors of the master programs (MCL, MES, MFN, MID) provide interested students with information about the introductory presentation.
+Exact dates and steps in the procedure will be announced through study advisors of the respective master programs (MCL, MES, MFN, MID) and on relevant social media in the beginning of September.
 Study advisors also provide details about the implications of a participation in the SDD master track on the program-specific schedule.